Talks to end Thai crisis inconclusive, new round called

 "There was no conclusion.
 It is as though homework was handed out for each side to work on," deputy army spokesman Winthai Suvaree told reporters.

-Military sources say Prayuth is believed to favor the appointment of an interim prime minister by the Senate, who would then shepherd through reforms.
+Military sources say Prayuth is believed to favour the appointment of an interim prime minister by the Senate, who would then shepherd through reforms.

 The United States, a close ally of Thailand and its military, said it was "encouraged" by reports that the meeting had taken place, although State Department spokeswoman Jen Psaki added: "Obviously, there is a great deal more work that needs to be done."